So you want to take an excursion to find the most haunted places and not spend to much time on this spooky road trip?

-More advanced ghost hunters can purchase higher quality materials, such as video cameras, audio recorders or digital laser thermometers, to locate sources of energy.
+More advanced ghost hunters can purchase higher quality materials, such as video cameras, audio recorders or digital laser thermometers, locate sources of energy.
 Since this equipment can be pricey, beginners should test the waters with basic gear before investing lots of time and money.

 You will also want to dress appropriately for your excursion by wearing comfortable shoes or bringing a jacket.
-Wear clothing that is quiet, as oppose to shoes that squeak or pants that rustle as you walk
+Wear clothing that is quiet, as opposed to shoes that squeak or pants that rustle as you walk

 It's always best to come prepared, to know what to expect and the property will be impressed with the time and effort you have taken to learn about the property.
 In fact, not only will you impress the owners, you may strike a chord with the spirits that inhabiting the property!